LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/ApplyForALoan.md

 var response = botContext.getCurrentUserMessage();
 botContext.logCustomEvent(response, ‘Interaction Name’, ‘’);
 ```
-*Note: Certain information collection events are not logged by default in this template.
-Please be aware of any pertinent local laws and policies before enabling event logging around sensitive data.*
+*Note: Personal information collection events are not logged by default in this template.
+Please consider privacy regulations before enabling this type of logging.*

-For more information on custom events, please refer to our developer documentation.
+For more information on custom events, please refer to [our developer documentation](https://developers.liveperson.com/conversation-builder-scripting-functions-log-debug.html#log-custom-event).

-#### Global Function Customization
+####Global Function Customization

 Click the Global Functions link to access all the global functions and variables to be configured.